Richard Shelby: Health care

 Shelby opposed Obama's health reform legislation, voting against the Patient Protection and Affordable Care Act in December 2009 and against the Health Care and Education Reconciliation Act of 2010.

 In August 2009, Shelby opined that the United States had "the best health care system in the world" and cited the need to expand the system without destroying it.

 After Senator Ted Cruz's 21-hour speech opposing the Affordable Care Act, Shelby joined Cruz and 17 other senators in a failed vote against cloture on a comprehensive government funding bill that would also have continued funding healthcare reform.

 In September 2017, after the Senate reached an agreement during a lunch not to vote on a Republican bill to repeal the Affordable Care Act that week, Shelby said, "Why have a vote if you know what the outcome is and it's not what you want?
 I don't know what you gain from that.
 But I do believe that the health care issue is not dead, and that's what counts."

 Immigration

 Shelby voted for a 1994 moratorium on certain forms of immigration.

 Space

 Shelby has supported development of the Space Launch System (SLS), but disagreed with how funds for the program have been spent.
 In 2011 he favored competition for the strap-on booster design.
 The SLS earmark has been opposed by fiscal conservative groups, including the Tea Party.

 Taxes

 Shelby supports a flat tax and supported the Bush Administration's tax cuts.
 He cites disagreements with Democrats on tax policy as one of the main reasons he became a Republican; he feels the Democrats are too willing to enact tax increases.

 Shelby is a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

+Roy Moore

+Shelby declined to support fellow Republican Roy Moore in the 2017 United States Senate special election in Alabama, stating that he instead cast a write-in ballot in support of a "distinguished Republican candidate".
+Moore, who was accused of sexual misconduct by several women, lost the election to Democrat Doug Jones.